vialette/ppattern-iwoca/README.md

 ### Ties

-Ties are resolved according to the left-to-right order.
+Ties are allowed and are resolved according to the left-to-right order.

 ```haskell
 λ: import qualified Data.Algorithm.PPattern.Perm as Perm